antimof/UxPlay/README.txt

 `export OPENSSL_ROOT_DIR=/usr/lib/X86_64-linux-gnu/` before running cmake.

-### 1. uxplay starts, but stalls or stops after "Initialized server socket(s)" appears, *without any server name showing on the client*.
+### 1. uxplay starts, but either stalls or stops after "Initialized server socket(s)" appears (*without the server name showing on the client*).

-Stalling this way, with *no* server name showing *on the client* as available, probably means that your network **does not have a running Bonjour/zeroconf DNS-SD server.**
+If UxPlay stops with the "No DNS-SD Server found" message, this means that your network **does not have a running Bonjour/zeroconf DNS-SD server.**

-UxPlay used to stall silently if DNS-SD service registration failed, but now stops with an error message returned by the DNSServiceRegister function, which will probably be -65537 (0xFFFE FFFF, or kDNSServiceErr_Unknown) if no DNS-SD server was found: mDNS error codes are in the range FFFE FF00 (-65792) to FFFE FFFF (-65537), and are listed in Apple's dnssd.h file.
+Before v1.60, UxPlay used to stall silently if DNS-SD service registration failed, but now stops with an error message returned by the DNSServiceRegister function, which will probably be -65537 (0xFFFE FFFF, or kDNSServiceErr_Unknown) if no DNS-SD server was found: other mDNS error codes are in the range FFFE FF00 (-65792) to FFFE FFFF (-65537), and are listed in Apple's dnssd.h file.
 An older version of this (the one used by avahi) is found [here](https://github.com/lathiat/avahi/blob/master/avahi-compat-libdns_sd/dns_sd.h).
 A few additional error codes are defined in a later version from [Apple](https://opensource.apple.com/source/mDNSResponder/mDNSResponder-544/mDNSShared/dns_sd.h.auto.html).

-On Linux, make sure Avahi is installed, and start the avahi-daemon service on the system running uxplay (your distribution will document how to do this).
-Some systems may instead use the mdnsd daemon as an alternative to provide DNS-SD service. *(FreeBSD offers both alternatives, but only Avahi was tested: one of the steps needed for getting Avahi running on a FreeBSD system is to edit `/usr/local/etc/avahi/avahi-daemon.conf` to uncomment a line for airplay support.*)
+On Linux, make sure Avahi is installed, and start the avahi-daemon service on the system running uxplay (your distribution will document how to do this, for example:
+`sudo systemctl [enable,disable,start,stop,status] avahi-daemon`).
+You might need to edit the avahi-daemon.conf file (it is typically in /etc/avahi/, find it with "`sudo find /etc -name avahi-daemon.conf`"): make sure that "disable-publishing" is **not** a selected option).
+Some systems may instead use the mdnsd daemon as an alternative to provide DNS-SD service. *(FreeBSD offers both alternatives, but only Avahi was
+tested: one of the steps needed for getting Avahi running on a FreeBSD system is to edit `/usr/local/etc/avahi/avahi-daemon.conf` to uncomment a line for airplay support.*)

+If UxPlay stalls *without an error message* and *without the server name showing on the client*, this is either pre-UxPlay-1.60 behavior when no DNS-SD server was found, or a network problem.
 After starting uxplay, use the utility `avahi-browse -a -t` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay).
 If the UxPlay service is listed by avahi-browse, but is not seen by the client, the problem is likely to be a problem with the local network.

 ### 2. uxplay starts, but stalls after "Initialized server socket(s)" appears, *with the server name showing on the client* (but the client fails to connect when the UxPlay server is selected).